Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 Of course I cannot resist putting my fingers in the gears so we will make just a few changes.
 - Line 08: change definition for NUM_LEDS from 1 to 8
+- Line 14: change definition for DATA_PIN from 3 to 7
 - Line 66: we will fill all 8 locations, we want the first four CRGB::Red, the next three CRGB::Green and the last one CRGB::Blue
   - you can use loops if you want or just set them one at a time
 - Line 70: we will fill all 8 locations with CRGB::Black